mfenerich/thinkhub/README.md

 ![ThinkHub Logo](assets/logo.png)

-ThinkHub is a Python-based framework that provides a unified interface for interacting with multiple AI services.
-Designed for extensibility, users can integrate new services by creating and registering their own plugins or classes.
-The project simplifies configurations, supports multiple providers, and prioritizes user-friendly customization.
+ThinkHub is a lightweight Python package designed for small and simple projects or for quickly testing LLM services.
+It provides a unified interface for interacting with multiple AI providers, making it easy to configure and switch between different services.
+Built with extensibility in mind, users can effortlessly integrate new providers by creating and registering their own plugins or classes.
+ThinkHub prioritizes simplicity, flexibility, and user-friendly customization, making it an ideal tool for rapid prototyping and experimentation with AI models.

 ## Key Features